nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

   * Using Mockito produces brittle unit tests as any changes in the Requests and responses will require debugging to fix broken unit tests
   * Any changes in the Requests and responses will be easy to change in the Mock Service methods
   * We are able to do TDD and BDD tests with the infrastructure down this way Jenkins can still build and deploy
-  * This is achieved using Mock Classes and not making network calls to resources
+  * This is achieved using Mock Classes and not making network calls to resources.
+  One of the companies I worked at would have Jenkins build failures in one of the services was down.
+**We never had that where we used this technique of using Mock Classes.**

 ## 9. We can now use the same Mock classes for also doing BDD Testing and so simplifying the testing